helpermethod/graalvm-native-image-toolchain/README.md

 ## Usage

-Add the `GraalVM Native Image Toolchain Action` to your workflow and run your build tool of choice.
+Add the `graalvm-native-image-toolchain` action to your workflow and run your build tool of choice.

 ```yml
 jobs: